holalluis/demeaumed/readme.txt

 to do list
 ==========

-1. Program contaminant propagation through nodes

 2. Afegir taula tecnologies a loads.php

-3. View a diagram for each contaminant
+1. Add contamiant removed (mg) for each contaminant in results

 98. Export network to json
 99. alinear caselles amb números a la dreta